 A more recently added sculpture is the bronze statue of Gandhi, installed in 1986.
-Other monuments on the square include the James Fountain, installed in 1881 and created by the German sculptor Karl Adolph Donndorf, and the Independence Flagstaff, a large flagpole on a base decorated with bas-reliefs.
-The reliefs depict the emblems of the thirteen original colonies.
-There are also allegorical figures representing democracy and tyranny.
+Other monuments on the square include the James Fountain, installed in 1881 and created by the German sculptor Karl Adolph Donndorf; and the Independence Flagstaff, a large flagpole on a base decorated with bas-reliefs.
+The reliefs depict allegorical figures representing democracy and tyranny.
+Right above, you can see the emblems of the thirteen original colonies.

 The most popular feature of the park is the Union Square Greenmarket, an outdoor market where farmers sell fresh produce.
 The market always attracts throngs of shoppers who browse the stalls with fruits and vegetables.